ksil91/Ostrea_PopStructure/README.md

+## \*Redering problems?\*
+Recently, Github has sporadically had problems rendering the .ipynb notebooks.
+If this happens, you can always copy the URL for the specific notebook and view the notebook at https://nbviewer.jupyter.org/ . \([Referenced in this Github issue](https://github.com/jupyter/notebook/issues/3035)\).
+In the future I'll be looking into a more stable/convenient way to share notebooks.

 # Ostrea_PopStructure
 This repository contains code and Jupyter Notebooks detailing assembly and analyses of Genotype-by-Sequencing (GBS) data in the Olympia oyster (*Ostrea lurida*), as presented in: